datawhores/empuploader/README.md

 - your emp password
 - used to login
 - Note: if you have 2f then that is correctly not supported
+## Notes
+- Note: you must have already ran -prepare to genearate a json
+- Second Note: If you don't select a username and password, or automatic upload doesn't work.
+Info will be saved to a self destructing paste on  uguu.se

+# Optional Args

 -input
 - use this to change the path of where the input json comes from
+- Only needed if you change the name of the file using input while --prepare

+--batch
+- When set to false only 1 file will be uploaded, afterwards program will quit